fabric-testbed/fabfed/docs/workflow_design.md

 - [ ] network
 - [ ] service

 The workflow model allows us to define resources and to express dependencies among them.
 This is explained in more details below.
-We recommend you read on but you can get started quickly by copying find the template credential and a complete chameleon to fabric stitching example under the <i>config</i> directory.
+We recommend you read on but you can get started quickly by copying the template credential file and the complete chameleon to fabric stitching example expressed in a single ".fab" file.
+These reside under the <i>config</i> directory.
 You would need to configure the chameleon and fabric sections in the credential file and install the fabfed tool.

 - [fabfed credential file template](../config/fabfed_credentials_template.yml)
 - [stitching example](../config/chi_to_fabric_stitching.fab)